 We should try to be less wasteful - croc clips can be sent back to the lighting company for rebagging.
 Why not set up a small bucket on set for any used ones to be returned too?
 You can also print our sign to help with an on set collection.
 Any large gel offcuts can be sent back to the lighting company for use by students.

 Before contacting the below, you might also like to check out the suppliers listed on the albert website - filter by 'power'.

 Portable Electric make renewable energy units out of Vancouver, and Green Voltage is their UK distributor.
 Their 2k, 5k and 20k VOLTstack units are perfect for small setups, or for supporting other departments (video village, unit bases etc) on bigger projects.
 More about their products on our Green Production Get Together blog.

 Working with clients from the TV, Film and Radio industries, Firefly understand the importance of flexibility and working to tight deadlines.
 Their ZERO noise, ZERO vibration and ZERO carbon emission power systems are ideal for location shoots and outside broadcasts.
 Their Hybrid Power Generators will provide a greener source of energy for powering location and unit bases facilities, including honey wagons, camera trucks, dining trailers and OB units.

-CREATIVE ENERGY @ WE ARE ALBERT
+CREATIVE ENERGY @ ALBERT